ratnesh1729/dotfiles/README.md

    * For elpy, you can check M-x elpy-status - this will show all configuration info including virtualenv you're in.

 ### Latex
-  * May need to do `sudo apt-get install texlive-fonts-recommended` and `sudo apt-get install texlive-fonts-extra`
+  * May need to do `sudo apt-get install texlive-fonts-recommended` and `sudo apt-get install texlive-fonts-extra` for some fonts mainly used in computer vision conferences.
   * Latex mode also displays pdf on side and for pdf viewing - uncomment (only for the first time using this configuration repo) -
   (`pdf-tools-install`) in  editing/_init.el .
 Else it will keep bothering with installation every time you run emacs.